Because you’re tired of feeling miserable…

 Bath: Add anti-itch natural solutions like colloidal oatmeal plus a few drops each of tea tree oil and lavender oil to your bath.

-FRANKINCENSE ESSENTIAL OIL FOR ALLERGIES
+USING FRANKINCENSE OIL FOR ALLERGIES

-Properties: Anti-inflammatory, antimicrobial, immunostimulant, disinfectant, sedative
+How it helps: Anti-inflammatory, antimicrobial, immunostimulant, disinfectant, sedative

 Another potent anti-inflammatory, frankincense oil is one of those wonderful multipurpose essential oils when it comes to treating allergies.
 It has been shown to help ease the symptoms of bronchitis, sinusitis, and even asthma.
 It even stimulates the immune system to help keep you healthy and well.